WEX

 Chief Executive, Association of Education Business Professionals

 Children tell us time and again that they want to experience work and technical education before they leave school.
-Both have the power to inspire and motivate children to work harder in school, achieve better results and support them to progress into learning and ultimately work that fulfils them.
+Both have the power to inspire and motivate children to work harder in school, achieve better results and progress into learning — and ultimately work — that fulfils them.
 That's why I am delighted to see FE Colleges playing their part in this drive for more and better work experience.

 DH